Emphysema causes, symptoms, treatment. Pulmonary emphysema: what it is, symptoms, treatment, causes, gymnastics. Complications of emphysema

 By origin:

-• Primary - due to congenital abnormalities in the body.
-This type is very poorly treated.
-It manifests itself even in newborn children.
+• Primary - due to congenital abnormalities in organism.
+This type is very difficult to treat.
+It appears even in newborns.

-• Secondary - a milder form of the disease.
-It can proceed unnoticed by the patient himself.
-However, advanced stages can hit a person's ability to work hard.
-Occurs due to chronic lung disease.
+• Secondary - more light form diseases.
+It may occur unnoticed by the patient himself.
+However, advanced stages can greatly impact a person’s ability to work.
+Occurs due to chronic lung diseases.

-• Acute is a very rapid change in the lungs as a result of extreme physical exertion or asthma.
+• Acute - a very rapid change in the lungs as a result of extreme physical exertion or asthma.

 • Chronic - changes do not appear so quickly.